 As a history major, you will enjoy close contact with these distinguished Christian scholar-teachers in classes, at social events, and in their open-door offices.
 Classes are small enough for faculty and students to get to know each other personally, and opportunities for individual counseling and discussion are frequent.
 Faculty and visiting scholars discuss their research at monthly colloquia, and students have opportunities to do internships or collaborate on faculty research.

 Calvin’s Hekman Library is the largest private academic library in the state.
 It is well stocked with historical literature, journals, and other resource materials, including government documents, many of which are available electronically.

-The library is also home to Heritage Hall, the official archive of Calvin College, Calvin Seminary, and the Christian Reformed Church.
+The library is also home to Heritage Hall, the official archive of Calvin University, Calvin Seminary, and the Christian Reformed Church.
 The collection includes personal papers, information about ministers and missionaries, and accounts of the Dutch migration.

 The H. Henry Meeter Center for Calvin Studies houses one of the world’s finest collections of material on the Calvinist Reformation. history students also have access to the Colonial Origins Collection, a rich store of materials pertaining to Dutch emigration, the Christian Reformed Church, and related institutions.

 And the Mellema Program in Western American Studies makes Calvin one of the best places in the Midwest to learn about the Old West and the New—from Native peoples, Spanish conquistadors, and cowboys to Hollywood moguls, tourists, and Silicon Valley billionaires.